avh4/elm-format/notes.md

 # GSOC Notes

+## Notes on functions

+    * Text.Parsec.Combinator.option

+        Implemented exatly as it was by parsec

 ## Mapping between the parsec and Elm parser

 `parsec` and `elm/compiler`'s parser very much operate on the same principles; continuation-passing style with four continuations in a parser: _empty ok_, _consumed ok_, _empty error_ and consumed error. `elm/compiler`'s parser if however less generic, it only parses bytestrings and has no concept of an "user" state.
 But `elm/compiler`s parser is general over the error type though, whereas `parsec` limits the user to string error messages